tusdotnet/tusdotnet.wikisource/Processing-a-file-once-the-file-upload-is-complete.md

 tusdotnet supports processing of a file once it has been completed using the `OnFileCompleteAsync` callback.

+> :information_source: Note that this event only fires for client requests and not when manually calling the store's methods.

 ```csharp
 app.UseTus(httpContext => new DefaultTusConfiguration
 {